 CSA generates staggering costs that impact the nation's health care, education, criminal justice, and welfare systems.
-The estimated lifetime cost to society of child sexual abuse cases occurring in the United States in 2015 is \$9.3 billion, and the average cost of non-fatal per female victim was estimated at \$282,734.
-Average cost estimates per victim include, in part, \$14,357 in child medical costs, \$9,882 in adult medical costs, \$223,581 in lost productivity, \$8,333 in child welfare costs, \$2,434 in costs associated with crime, and \$3,760 in special education costs.
+The estimated lifetime cost to society of child sexual abuse cases occurring in the US in 2015 is \$9.3 billion, and the average cost of non-fatal per female victim was estimated at \$282,734.
+Average cost estimates per victim include, in part, \$14,357 in child medical costs,

+\$9,882 in adult medical costs, \$223,581 in lost productivity, \$8,333 in child welfare costs, \$2,434 in costs associated with crime, and \$3,760 in special education costs.
 Costs associated with suicide deaths are estimated at \$20,387 for female victims.18

-It is unfair for the victims, their families, and Utah taxpayers to be the only ones who bear this burden; these changes level the playing field by imposing liability on the ones who caused the abuse and alleviating the burdens on the victims and taxpayers.
+It is unfair for the victims, their families, and Virginia taxpayers to be the only ones who bear this burden; these bills level the playing field by imposing liability on the ones who caused the abuse and alleviating the burdens on the victims and taxpayers.
+Further, if this revival window is passed, Virginia could gain millions of dollars in revenue from Medicaid reimbursements as a result of the settlement funds and damages awards that survivors recover.